AirTightSecurity/webinar-ictict424-210517/index.md

 # Webinar presentation ICTICT424 17 May 2021 #

-This presentation relates to the cybersecurity standards and legislation businesses would need to follow to be fully compliant and to substancially reduce their risk of a successful or substancially successful cyber attack.
+This presentation relates to the cybersecurity standards and legislation businesses would need to follow to be fully compliant and to substantially reduce their risk of a successful cyber attack.

 The standards and legislation covered in this webinar are: